adessoCucumber/Cucumber/README.md

 # Seed-Test App
 Behaviour-driven development (BDD) extends the Test-Driven Development (TDD) approach by the ‘desired behaviour’ of a software.
 It is designed to ensure a collaboration between business analysts and developers with explicitly written down scenarios.
-The basic structure for BDD is:

 ### Loginvorgang
 Die benötigten Daten für den Loginvorgang bestehen aus zwei Komponenten – Ihrem GitHub-Namen und dem dazugehörigen GitHub-Account-Token.